Best Ever Vegan Brownies

 Top tips

-Use a high quality chocolate with 70%+ cocoa content
+- Use a high quality chocolate with 85% cocoa content

-As I said earlier, the low quality, low cocoa % chocolate doesn’t work well for brownies.
-It makes them oily and too sweet in my experience.
+As I said earlier, the low quality, low cocoa % chocolate doesn’t work well for these brownies.
+It makes them oily and too sweet.
+You don’t have to spend a lot to get good quality chocolate- the 85% bars I used are only £1 each.

-Don’t omit the chocolate chunks!
+- Don’t omit the chocolate chunks!

 I’d highly recommend NOT skipping the chocolate chunks but if you’re not too fussed about having a papery crust (the brownies will still taste amazing), you can replace the chunks with something like nuts, dried fruit or chopped pretzels.

+The secret to chewy brownies is to under-bake them.
 The classic “bake until a toothpick comes out clean” trick that’s often used in baking works well for sponge cakes but not so much for brownies.

-These brownies are supposed to be chewy and dense, so they will seem slightly under-baked when you take them out of the oven.
+These brownies are supposed to be chewy and dense, so they will seem slightly wobbly when you take them out of the oven.
 Once they’ve cooled and set in the fridge, they will firm up nicely.
+If you bake them for too long, they will lose their fudgy texture and turn out more cake-like.

-Make sure you’ve had to brownies in the fridge for the recommended time before you attempt to remove them from the pan or cut them.
+Make sure you’ve had the brownies in the fridge for the recommended time before you attempt to remove them from the pan or cut them.
 Resist the urge to cut them while they are still warm!
 While warm brownies still taste delicious, they will fall apart and be very gooey.

 FAQ: